27th Fighter Squadron: Between the wars

 In the period between the world wars, the 27th Pursuit Squadron, re-designated 25 January 1923, was stationed primarily at Selfridge Field, Michigan, with the 1st Fighter Group.
 27th Pursuit Squadron pilots participated in air races.
 In 1922, Lt.
 Donald Stace of the 27th AS won the first Mitchell Trophy Race.

 Under extreme and austere conditions in the 1920s they tested the effects of cold weather on their aircraft.
 At times it was so cold, the engines of their P-1 Hawk aircraft would not start until steam was forced into the engines to thaw them.

 While they were stationed at Selfridge Field, Mich., pilots from the 27th AS put on aerial demonstrations all over the country throughout the 1920s.
 One of those was at Langley Field in March 1925.
 A large silhouette of a battleship on the grass landing strip served as a target, which was successfully strafed and bombed for several duly impressed congressmen.

 The 1930s saw more training, additional cold weather tests and more modern aircraft.
 They participated in several air shows throughout the country, and even though they were in the military, the 27th Pursuit Squadron delivered the mail for a while.
-One of the pilots in this failed experiment went onto lead Strategic Air Command, then Lt.
+One of the pilots in this failed experiment went on to lead Strategic Air Command, then Lt.
 Curtis E. LeMay.